tobiasdenzler/checkbot/README.md

 ## Features

-* PR: Reload endpoint for loading scripts on the fly
+* Reload endpoint for loading scripts on the fly
-* PR: Run scripts in browser to debug and test
+* Run scripts in browser to debug and test
-* PR: Support other metric types
+* Support other metric types
 * Add more tools (telnet, netcat, etc.)
 * Configurable OpenShift CLI version
 * Add AWS CLI
+* Health checks
+* Change logging framework